undg/undg.dev/posts/firstpost.md

 ready template [eleventy-high-performance-blog](https://www.industrialempathy.com/posts/eleventy-high-performance-blog/).
 I've done few changes, adjust codebase to my like, but overall a lot of stuff here, just have a sense.
 I'll use it as a base.

-Now it is time to setup CI/CD and everything is ready to go.
+Now it is time to set up CI/CD and everything is ready to go.
+I've decide to do deploy on push and only buid and test on PR.
+This was easier than I was think, dough yaml format was not gain my heart.